-Park Friends groups need to do a few organizational things due primarily to the fundraising component, such as obtaining 501(c)(3) non-profit status, create a formal organizational structure and maintain liability insurance.
+Park Friends groups need to do a few organizational things due primarily to the fundraising component, such as obtaining 501(c)(3) non-profit status, creating a formal organizational structure and maintaining liability insurance.

-The Shiloh Hills Neighborhood Council should have a member on the executive committee that will work with the Parks Department to make sure our parks in Shiloh Hills are maintained properly.
-This park liaison/collaborator will contact the Parks and Recreation Department to make sure maintenance issues are taken care of in a timely manner.
-Additionally, the Park liaison will work with the Code Enforcement and Spokane Police Department to handle public security and safety issues not under the jurisdiction of the Spokane Parks and Recreation Department's authority.
-In the absence of a dedicated park liaison, an ad hoc member of the executive team will contact the appropriate city agency to resolve issues identified by any Shiloh Hills neighbor.
+It is recommended that the Shiloh Hills Neighborhood Council appoint a member to the executive committee who will collaborate with the Parks Department to ensure that our parks in Shiloh Hills are properly maintained.
+This park liaison will reach out to the Parks and Recreation Department to address maintenance concerns promptly.
+Furthermore, the park liaison will coordinate with the Code Enforcement and Spokane Police Department to manage public security and safety matters that fall outside the jurisdiction of the Spokane Parks and Recreation Department.
+If a dedicated park liaison is unavailable, a temporary member of the executive team is suggested to engage with the relevant city agency to address issues raised by any resident of Shiloh Hills.
 (Code Enforcement officers are listed here: https://my.spokanecity.org/codeenforcement/officers/)

-Because the Shiloh Hills Neighborhood has a very low ratio of park land to the number of Shiloh Hills residents, the executive committee is empowered to pursue an adopt-a-park program and possibly a Friends of Friendship Park at a future date.
-Friendship Park, as we have seen since Friendship Park was established in

-1978, has been neglected in proper maintenance.
-The Parks Department has been very helpful in responding to specific requests by our neighborhood council, but the Parks Department has not always been proactive in our park's maintenance.
-If the Shiloh Hills neighbors wish to keep our neighborhood parks in proper form then we neighbors must take that responsibility ourselves.
-Our neighbors, working as a team with the Parks and Recreation Department can keep Friendship and Hill-n-Dale parks well maintained and safe.
+Due to the Shiloh Hills Neighborhood's significantly low ratio of park land compared to its residents, the executive committee is authorized to initiate an adopt-a-park program and potentially establish a Friends of Friendship Park in the future.
+Since its inception in 1978, Friendship Park has unfortunately suffered from a lack of maintenance.
+While the Parks Department has been responsive to specific requests from our neighborhood council, it has not consistently taken a proactive approach to maintaining our park.
+If the residents of Shiloh Hills want to ensure our neighborhood parks are well-kept, we must take on that responsibility ourselves.
+By collaborating with the Parks and Recreation Department, we can ensure that both Friendship and Hill-n-Dale parks are properly maintained and safe.

-Friendship Park Spokane Washington